 Prevention is really important.
 Changing your diet to include more fruits and vegetables and reducing your alcohol intake can help you reduce the risk of developing cataracts.
 It is also important that you protect your eyes from the sunlight by wearing sunglasses with UV protection when outdoors.

-Regular eye examinations are also vital, and you should have one at least every two years.
+Regular eye examinations are vital, too, and you should have one at least every two years.
 If your optician thinks you have cataracts, you might be referred to an eye specialist who will run more tests and help you understand your condition better.
+Make sure to book an appointment with your eye specialist if you notice any changes on your vision.

 Living with Cataracts